API Documentation

 | events optional | Array of event types.
 Default: ["call.completed"] |

-Update a webhook's URL, events, or active status.
+Update a webhook's url, events, or active status.
+Setting active: true also resets the failure count.

 Webhook payload

-When a call completes, Mio sends a POST request to each active webhook:
+When a call completes, Mio sends a POST request to each active webhook. call is the same object GET /api/v1/calls returns:

 {